undostres-com-mx/superapp_sdk/README.md

 ## Installation

-If composer.json is present, and has de package in the requeriment list do:
+If composer.json is present, and has the package in the requirement list do:

 ```
 composer install
 ```

-Otherwise, use the requiere instruction to add or create a composer.json
+Otherwise, use the require instruction to add or create a composer.json

 ```
 composer require undostres-com-mx/superapp_sdk